Mardi Gras in Louisiana

 WASHINGTON PARISH

 The small town of Franklinton packs a big carnival punch!
-Head to Louisiana’s piney hills for a family-friendly Mardi Gras celebration for the ages!
+Head to Louisiana’s piney hills for a Mardi Gras celebration for all ages.

 West Baton Rouge